 The best times to secure your Bologna vacation rental are spring and autumn, when the weather is usually sunny but milder and less humid than summer, which can get very hot.
 Businesses also often close during part of the summer so the owners can take their annual vacations, so keep this in mind if you choose to visit during this time.
 Winters are generally cool but not too cold, and since snow is rare, this may be a great time to explore the city.
 Bologna’s Christmas markets, held in the weeks leading up to the holiday, can be a festive place to do some shopping and discover Christmas delicacies.

-What are the top things to do in Bologna?
+Top things to do in Bologna

 Bologna Food Tour

 A perfect way to quickly get your bearings in the city that calls itself La Grassa (“the fat one”) is to take a walking, biking, or bus tasting tour.
 You can learn how the best foods and wines are produced and prepared, and leave knowing where to buy true Modena balsamic vinegar or top-notch Parmigiano Reggiano.